 Benton Hot Springs is well off the beaten path, about 45 minutes from Bishop or Mammoth Lakes in California.
 The campground is located on Highway 120 near the junction of Highway 6.
 It's a little more than 300 miles northeast of Los Angeles, near the Nevada border, and about 365 miles east of San Francisco.

 Private hot tubs at each campsite make this campground one of a kind.
 The hot mineral water is soothing and relaxing.
-There are just nine campsites, and each is fairly private.
+There are just 11 campsites, and each is fairly private.
 The views of the White Mountains are spectacular at sunset and sunrise, and each hot tub has a fantastic vantage point.

-Make sure you reserve a campsite before you arrive since the area is small and can easily be full.
+Reserve a campsite before arriving since the area is small and can easily be full.
 If it is a quiet time of year, staff members are only available during the middle of the day and not available at all some days of the week.
-Tubs can be reserved for hourly rates.
-Guest rooms are available at the Old House and Inn at Benton Hot Springs, which is bed-and-breakfast inn; breakfast is only available to paying inn guests.
-The Inn also has hot tubs for paying guests.

-- Second and additional days are same rates as the first day.
+Rates are charged per hour or overnight and depend on the number of people in your group and whether it is a small or large-tub campsite.
+Second and additional days are at the same rates as the first day.
 Early check-in or day use costs extra.
 Children under 12 are free with a paying adult.
 Check the Benton Hot Springs website for the most current pricing options.